openshift-pipelines/pipelines-as-code/docs/content/_index.md

-The goal of Pipelines as Code is to let you define your [Tekton](https://tekton.cd) templates inside your source code repository and have the pipeline run and report the status of the execution when triggered by a Pull Request or a Push.
+The goal of Pipelines as Code is to let you define your [Tekton](https://tekton.cd) templates inside your source code repository and have the pipeline run and report the status of the execution when triggered by a `Pull Request` or a `Push`.

 ## Features

 {{< columns >}} <!-- begin columns block -->
-- Pull-request status support: When iterating over a Pull Request, status and control is done on the GitHub.
+- Pull-request status support: When iterating over a Pull Request.
+Statuses and Control is done on GitHub.

 - GitHub Checks API support to set the status of a PipelineRun including rechecks